Ureteric Reimplantation

 - The correct kidney is identified and marked while you are awake.

-- This will be an combined open surgical and endoscopic procedure.
+- This will be a combined robotic and endoscopic procedure.

 - Patients with complete closure of the ureter may have a nephrostomy tube into their kidney via the back.